jbock-java/jbock/README.md

 </dependency>
 ````

-The `jbock` artifact is not needed at run time.
+The `jbock` artifact is not needed at runtime.

 There's also a separate `jbock-annotations` jar
 if you want to go fancy and use gradle's `apt` plugin.